Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Coulomb gap near metal-insulator transition

-The McMillan-Shklovskii scaling ansatz is based on the absence of the local screening of the Coulomb gap in a given realization of random coordinates of donors and acceptors discovered in numerical experiment Ref.~\onlinecite{Baranovskii}, discussed in Ref.~\onlinecite{MarkLee} and later supported by Refs.~\onlinecite{Palassini,Yang}.
-Indeed, when we bring a new electron on an empty donor in the center of a lightly doped semiconductor sample it induces polarization either zero or small number of pairs, i. e. transitions of other electrons from occupied to empty donors.
-These pairs typically form a chain moving an electron charge away from the center in a particular direction, so that potential of the central new electron at distance $r$ remains of the order $e^2/\kappa r$, but may change its sign.
+The McMillan-Shklovskii scaling ansatz is based on the absence of the local screening of the Coulomb gap in a given realization of random coordinates of donors and acceptors which was discovered in numerical experiment Ref.~\onlinecite{Baranovskii}, discussed in Ref.~\onlinecite{MarkLee} and later supported by Refs.~\onlinecite{Palassini,Yang}.
+Indeed, a new electron added to an empty donor D in the bulk of a lightly doped semiconductor induces polarization of either zero or small number of pairs, i. e. transitions of other electrons from occupied to empty donors.
+These pairs or their chains move the electron charge away from the donor D in a particular direction, so that the potential of the added electron at distance $r$ remains of the order $-e/\kappa r$, but may change its sign.
 Thus, in a system of localized states the local screening is absent and does not affect the Coulomb gap.
-To arrive at the exponential Yukawa screening of the Coulomb potential we have to average over many realizations of random coordinates of surrounding central electron donors and acceptors.
-Such a procedure leads to averaging over many directions of polarization chains and makes the central electron polarization cloud spherically symmetric, but apparently it has nothing to do with the local ES law physics.
-On the other hand, when one calculates the thermodynamic DOS describing penetration of the uniform electric field into the orthogonal macroscopic slab of a lightly doped semiconductor, the averaging of local polarization over its surface makes perfect sense and leads to the finite DOS and the exponential Yukawa screening with the screening radius of the order of average distance between donors~\cite{Baranovskii}.
+To arrive at the exponential Yukawa screening of the Coulomb potential we have to average over many realizations of random coordinates of donors and acceptors surrounding donor D. Such a procedure leads to averaging over many directions of polarization chains and makes the added to D electron's polarization cloud spherically symmetric, but apparently it has nothing to do with the ES law for a single realization of coordinates of donors and acceptors.
+On the other hand, when one calculates the thermodynamic DOS describing penetration of the uniform electric field into the large area of orthogonal surface of a macroscopic slab of a lightly doped semiconductor, the averaging of the local polarization over the slab surface makes perfect sense and leads to the finite DOS and the exponential Yukawa screening with the screening radius of the order of average distance between donors~\cite{Baranovskii}.